 Rajnandgaon was carved from Durg district on January 26, 1973.
 Sanskardhani is another name of Rajnandgaon, which focuses the peace and harmony that thrives amongst people of various religions of this place.
 It is bounded by ponds and rivers and is famed for some small-scale industries and trades.
 Durg and Bastar border Rajnandgaon in the east and south respectively.
 It is 73 km from Raipur and an airstrip will be planned here in the recent future.

 Originally named Nandgram, Rajnandgaon was ruled by various dynasties in the ancient days; Somvanshis, Kalchuris and Marathas are some of them.
 Palaces in this region reveal more about the rulers and the then society during their reign.
 The culture and tradition of this period is reflected through these palaces.

 Rulers were mostly Hindus, like Vaishnav and Gond Rajas.
 It has also remained the capital of Raj Nandgaon, a princely state during the British rule.
 The last ruler of this state gave his palace for the opening of a college, which was named after him.

 Hindi and Chhattisgarhi are the languages spoken by the inhabitants of this region.
 Rajnandgaon houses many educational institutes.
-Diwali and Ganesh Chaturthi are the main festivals of this place which are celebrated with lots of zest and enthusiasm.
-"Mohara Mela", "Bull Run" and Mina Bazaar are organized during these celebrations.
+Diwali and Ganesh Chaturthi are the main festivals of this place which are celebrated with lot of zest and enthusiasm.
+Mohara Mela, Bull Run and Mina Bazaar are organised during these celebrations.

 Railways and roadways connect Rajnandgaon with various cities though there is a lack of connection through airways.
 It is a major rail and road junction.